 Hi.
 I’m Maia Nolan-Partnow (formerly Maia Nolan).
-I started my first blog in 2004 and I’ve been writing for the web ever since.
-I’m a Milwaukee-based communications consultant specializing in helping bloggers and small businesses find their voice.
+I’m a Milwaukee-based content consultant specializing in helping bloggers and small businesses find their voice.

 Previously I served as Chief Brand Officer for Alaska Dispatch News, a role in which I worked not only on marketing but on researching and developing new revenue-generating products with two objectives: